-4 Ways You Might Inadvertently Trick Rather Than Treat Your Users
+4 Ways You Might Be Tricking Rather Than Treating Your Users

 Are your users in for a trick or a treat?

 Halloween is creeping up on us yet again.
 It’s a night for scares, candy, tricks, and treats.
 While that’s good and fun, are you sure you are not inadvertently (or purposefully) tricking your system’s users?

 Here are four ways you may be tricking your users instead of treating them to an amazing user experience.

 1. Your Visuals Are Impossible for the Color Blind to Distinguish